Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 Boom!
 We got a segmentation fault, but it doesn't give us much of a clue how many bytes we'll need to overwrite.
 We can either modify the amount we overwrite byte by byte, or use a cyclic sequence to read off the location of EIP.
 Metasploit has it's `pattern_create.rb` and [PEDA](https://github.com/longld/peda) has it's own `pattern create`.

-We'll create a buffer of length 200, and see the value that `$eip` segfaults on.
+We'll create a buffer of length 200, and see the value that `eip` segfaults on.

 ```gdb
 gdb-peda$ pattern create 200